tariquesani/dayone-to-obsidian-google-photos-jinja2/README.md

 * Displays locations on a map for the entire entry and individual photos, audios, and videos (requires [the map view plugin](https://github.com/esm7/obsidian-map-view)).
 * Includes datetime, weather, and tags in the frontmatter.
 * Supports additional tags to display in Obsidian separate from other note tags. (default = From/DayOne)

+## Additional features from me
+* Photos and videos will be uploaded to Google Photos, and just the external link will be kept in your notes as per the Google Photos plugin.
+* If a photo or video already in Google Photos seems to match the DayOne export, the script prompts the user to confirm the match instead of reuploading the file

 ## Example
 ### Entry in Day One: